godragun/godragun/README.md

 ## 🤝 Let's Collaborate!

 - [x] I'm on a continuous journey of learning and honing my skills.
-- [x] If you have exciting project ideas or collaboration opportunities, feel free to drop them in my inbox! 🌤✨
+If you have exciting project suggestions or collaboration ideas, feel free to drop them in my inbox! 🌤✨

 ---